Blockchainpartner/scaling-hackathon-backend/readme.md

 >  829738850691260145934808358025321514871032962339753968951012900191018601261
 >  -727187437430369499786061208688114383190983125936168187665846498250270412883
 >```
->This output contains 2 informations needed to prove the information :
+>This output contains 2 information needed to prove the information :
 >- `829738850691260145934808358025321514871032962339753968951012900191018601261` is a specific hash corresponding to the element in the registry I match + my secret.
 In our case it's `hash(0x2c3dfa2e5c789f23006973dabc65c817704156344d2fb49aac7f237fb96c6ab, 3262016890316122496475965907754361478299744245975029426120053541882877319917)`.
 >- `-727187437430369499786061208688114383190983125936168187665846498250270412883` is the registry hash.
 >